 Industry Analysis & Industry Trends

-Carbon dioxide is a versatile gas that is used in a variety of processes and applications that take advantage of its main properties: reactivity, inertness and coldness.
-Carbon dioxide is produced as either a high-pressure cylinder gas, a relatively low-pressure refrigerated liquid or a solid form as dry ice.
+Carbon dioxide is a versatile gas that is used in a variety of processes and applications that take advantage of its main properties: reactivity, inertness and low temperature.
+Carbon dioxide is produced as either a high-pressure cylinder gas, a relatively low-pressure refrigerated liquid or in a solid form as dry ice.
 A number of its major uses are within the food and beverage industries, where it can be used to carbonate soft drinks, decaffeinate coffee, freeze food products and maintain ideal atmospheric conditions during the transportation of food or in food packaging.
-Therefore the performance of the Carbon Dioxide Production industry on a year-by-year basis often reflects developments within Australia's food and beverage sector... purchase to read more
+Therefore the yearly performance of the Carbon Dioxide Production industry often reflects developments within Australia's food and beverage sector... purchase to read more

 Industry Report - Industry Investment Chapter